BitPangea/bitpangea/thecodex/001-structural/codex-ST-III/codex-ST-III-coordinate.md

 ### Reference

-A Coordinate exists to reference the position of a Parcel within BitPangea.
+A Coordinate exists to reference the position of a Parcel within The World.

 ### Uniqueness

-Each Coordinate uniquely describes the position of one Parcel within the world.
+Each Coordinate uniquely describes the position of one Parcel within The World.

 ### Dependence